 It is evident that $t.\Delta:\binom Er\to B$ is also a weak Grassmann-Pl\"ucker function.
 This defines an action

 of $T(B)$ on the set $\Mat^w(r,E)(B)$ of weak $B$-matroids.

 Note that $t.[\Delta]=[\Delta]$ if $t$ is a constant function, i.e.\ $t(i)=t(j)$ for all $i,j\in E$.
 Thus the action of $T(B)$ on $\Mat^w(r,E)(B)$ factors through an action of the quotient of $T(B)$ by the subgroup of constant functions.
-See Corollary \ref{cor: stabilizer and orbit of a matroid under the torus action} for a detailed description of the stabilizer and the orbit of a weak $F$-matroid under this action in case of a pasture $F$.
+See Corollary \ref{cor: stabilizer and orbit of a matroid under the torus action} for a detailed description of the stabilizer and the orbit of a weak $F$-matroid under this action in case of an idyll $F$.

 \begin{df} Let $M$ be a $B$-matroid.
 The \emph{rescaling class of $M$} is the $T(B)$-orbit of $M$ in $\Mat^w(r,E)(B)$.
 Two Grassmann-Pl\"ucker functions $\Delta$ and $\Delta'$ are \emph{rescaling equivalent} if $[\Delta]$ and $[\Delta']$ lie in the same rescaling class of $M$. \end{df}